 In addition to using free and open-source software, I am inspired by the recent open-source textbook movement and I strongly believe that educators should choose free, open-source, or low cost textbooks when a viable alternative exists.
 For a selection of free and/or open-source textbooks, see my list located here.
 Also, take a peek at Rob Beezer’s selection on this page.
 Moreover, the American Institute of Mathematics maintains a list of approved open-source textbooks.
 If you find one of the books list on any of the above links more helpful than another, please let me know.

 Angie Hodge and I are coauthors for Math Ed Matters, which is a (roughly) monthly column sponsored by the Mathematical Association of America.
 The column explores topics and current events related to undergraduate mathematics education.
-Posts aim to inspire, provoke deep thought, and provide ideas for the mathematics—and mathematics education—classroom.
+Posts aim to inspire, provoke deep thought, and provide ideas for the mathematics classroom.
 Our interest in and engagement with IBL color the column’s content.

 Lastly, I am a husband and a father of two incredible sons.
 Oh, I enjoy drinking copious amounts of coffee, too.Dana C. Ernst, PhD

 Mathematics & Teaching

-Note: The views expressed on this blog are my own and are not necessarily shared by my employer Northern Arizona University.
+The views expressed on this site are my own and are not necessarily shared by my employer Northern Arizona University.